 Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Continued occupation of the common marine and coastal area, with an existing lawfully established structure, where the occupation was a permitted activity at the time of placement or erection.
-48 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Permitted (a) the structure is being used for its original purpose.
+48 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Permitted (a) the structure is being used for its original ly permitted (53) purpose.

 Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Continued occupation of the common marine and coastal area with an existing lawfully established structure after its consent expires, where the occupation was a controlled activity at the time of placement or erection.
-49 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Controlled (a) the structure is being used for its originally consented purpose. (a) maintenance and decommissioning of structure; (b) effects on other authorised structures or activities; (c) sediment movement and erosion; (d) effects on water quality; (e) effects on ecological values; (f) effects on historic, cultural and amenity values; (g) effects on surf breaks; (h) effects of occupation on public access; (i) effects on navigation; (j) effects of noise and light; (k) monitoring and information requirements; (l) duration of consent; and (m) review of consent conditions.
-Resource consent applications under this Rule will not be publicly notified but may be limited notified.
+49 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Controlled (a) the structure is being used for its originally consented purpose. (a) maintenance and decommissioning of structure; (b) effects on other authorised structures or activities; (c) sediment movement and erosion; (d) effects on water quality; (e) effects on ecological natural character, features and landscapes values (43) (43) (e) effects on indigenous biodiversity (43) (53) values; (f) effects on cultural and historic, cultural and amenity heritage (53) values; (g) effects on amenity values, including (53) surf breaks; (h) effects on navigation; (i) effects on navigation; (j) effects of noise and light; (k) monitoring and information requirements; (l) duration of consent; and (m) review of consent conditions.
 General Policies 1 to 21 and Activity-based Policies 22, 29, 30, 31, 32, 39, 49